 States like Pennsylvania, Colorado, and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
 For example, California requires five hours of initial and annual training while both Pennsylvania and Colorado require eight hours of initial and annual training.

 States like Massachusetts, Arizona, and Ohio along with 19 other states have no training requirements if you work for private-pay agencies.
 Regardless of the requirements, training caregivers before entering the field is always recommended to ensure the safety of clients and caregivers.

 If you are an agency or franchise that crosses state lines, it can certainly be a challenge to ensure compliance across caregivers and agencies.
 Currently, there is no universal standard for caregiver training, but it doesn’t stop you from developing your own standard training program that either meets or surpasses state mandates.
 This can be done by leveraging an existing provider or creating your own in-house program that can be implemented throughout all of your locations.
 Many agencies are turning to online training programs as an effective tool for rapidly and consistently onboarding and upskilling caregivers.

 Standardizing training has many benefits: it will help attract new caregivers and ensure they have the necessary skills to enter the field; it will help retain caregivers who want to advance their career, and finally, it will help you live up to your brand promise to deliver the best care to your clients.

 How to Determine the Requirements for Your State

 It’s imperative that you understand the parameters of your state’s mandates to ensure compliance.

-Try our interactive map to see what level of caregiver certification your state requires.
+Try our interactive map to see state requirement for private-pay non-medical caregivers.

 Caregiver Career Path Infographic